Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data: Experimental results

 \subsubsection{Performance comparison with other algorithms}

-In this part, we compare the performance with other existing tensor completion algorithms for different noise environments.
+In this part, we compare with existing tensor completion algorithms for different noise environments.
 We use four images (shown in Fig. \ref{fig:image_example}) and add different noise to each image.
 Specifically, for image `flower', all observed pixels are perturbed with Gaussian noise with zero mean and variance $\sigma_G^2$.
 For image `cruise', GMM noise with outlier occurrence probability $\gamma$ is added to the observed pixels.
 For image `girls', $\gamma\times 100\%$ of the observed pixels are perturbed with salt and pepper noise.
 While for image `house', $\gamma\times 100\%$ of the observed pixels are replaced with random values in the range $[0,1]$.

-We investigate the performance on the four images for different settings of the noise parameter and observation rate.
-The average PSNR for different algorithms are shown in Fig.\ref{fig:image_example} (left), and an example of the recovered images is shown in Fig.\ref{fig:image_example} (right).
-It can be observed that the proposed C2FRTRC obtains the overall best performance for different noisy environments.
-Specifically, the global completion results using the proposed HQTRC achieves the overall second best performance, and the local refinement process further enhances the performance with finer and cleaner texture details.
-One should also notice that for the images `girls' and `house', when $p=0.7$ and $\gamma=0$ (i.e., noise-free case), TNTV outperforms the proposed method, however these algorithms suffer from severe performance degradation with a small number of outliers (i.e., $\gamma=0.1$).
+We investigate the performance on the four images for different settings of the noise parameter $\gamma$ and observation rate $p$.
+The average PSNR for different algorithms are shown in Fig. \ref{fig:image_example} (left), and an example of the recovered images is shown in Fig. \ref{fig:image_example} (right).
+It can be observed that the proposed C2FRTRC obtains the overall best performance for different noisy environments. {Specifically, LPRTRC can achieve similar performance to C2FRTRC in Gaussian noise and non-Gaussian noise with small number of outliers ($\gamma\leq 0.2$).
+While in heavy noise , C2FRTRC is guided by the global prior which can further enhance performance, resulting in better performance than LPRTRC.} One should also notice that when $p=0.7$ and $\gamma=0$ (i.e., noise-free case), TNTV, TRNN and TNN may outperform the proposed method.
+However, these algorithms suffer from severe performance degradation with a small number of outliers (i.e., $\gamma=0.1$).